MOVEMBER Prostate Cancer Awareness Month

 • Ethnicity: African American and other men of African ancestry, are more likely to develop prostate cancer than white men, according to the National Cancer Institute (NCI) of the United States.

 Take steps to prevent prostate cancer by making healthy lifestyle choices.
-These include eating a balanced diet rich in fruits and vegetables, maintaining a healthy weight, exercising regularly and avoiding tobacco products.
+These include eating a balanced diet rich in fruits and vegetables, maintaining a healthy weight, exercising regularly, and avoiding tobacco products.

 Screening is an important part of early detection.
 Screening can often find cancers before they grow large enough to cause symptoms or before they spread beyond the prostate gland.